Writing Sample for the SSAT Essay

 In conclusion, the phrase "Where there's a will, there's a way" is a really good phrase to learn from.
 If we work hard and have faith in our hard work, we can achieve the impossible.
 The reason is that due to our hope, we start working towards our goal.
 And when we work, we accomplish many tasks.
 By doing so, we can be sure that we will not fail because now we have a will.
 It is this will that will create a way for us.

-Hence, remember that even though the SSAT writing sample is not scored, it is advisable to attempt it in the best possible way.
-The reason is that a copy of the response will be sent to all the schools you selected when you registered for the SSAT test.
+Hence, remember that even though the written essay is not scored, it is advisable to attempt it in the best possible way.
+The reason is that a copy of the response will be sent to all the schools you selected when you registered for the SSAT.
 For ensuring this, there are a few important tips that you must keep in mind:

 - Always remember to start the essay with the sentence given to you in the essay prompt.